 If you wish, you can then open up the preferences by choosing Audacity -Preferences from the menu, and you find you have a range of options that you can adjust.
 Audacity is very well featured for free recording software.
 But it is only an audio editor, it doesn’t have MIDI or virtual instruments and lots of other features.
 It is nowhere near as complicated as a DAW like Reaper.

 So now to upscale what you did in Audacity to Reaper.

-Your First Recording Step 1: Reaper
+Your First Recording in more advanced software: Reaper

 The first thing to do is have a look at the preferences, then look under ‘Audio’ and select ‘Device’.
 Here you can choose your preferred recording device or microphone.

 Now you need to insert a track before you can make you first recording.
 Once the track is created, you simply arm it for recording.